Robert Reed Church: Real estate empire

-By 1878-79 Church had acquired considerable wealth.
+By 1878-79, Church had acquired considerable wealth.
 Familiar with the high death tolls from the 1873 yellow fever epidemic, he moved his family to safety outside the city during the even worse epidemic of 1878, as well as the following year.
 As the city was depopulated by the flight of 25,000 people during the 1878 epidemic and death toll of more than 5,000, the land was devalued.
-Church saw a great opportunity in Memphis real estate and had the resources to buy up property holdings throughout the city.
+Church saw a great opportunity in Memphis real estate and had the resources to buy up property throughout the city.
 He acquired commercial buildings, some residential housing, and bars in the red-light district, as well as undeveloped land.
-It is estimated that in later years he was able to collect approximately $6,000 a month in rent from his properties.
+It is estimated that in later years he was able to collect about $6,000 a month in rent from his properties.

 With his immense wealth, Church funded the development of high-quality facilities for black Memphians, who were excluded by the state law of racial segregation from many white institutions at the time.
 He developed a public park, a playground, a concert hall, and an auditorium.
 Church used the properties for related philanthropy: he helped sponsor graduation ceremonies, political rallies, and shows in the parks for the city's African Americans.
 He also hosted and funded a free annual Thanksgiving meal for the black poor.
-In 1906, Church, Josiah T. Settle, M. L. Clay, and T. H. Hayes established the Solvent Savings Bank, Memphis's first black bank, and Church served as founding president.
+In 1906, Church, Josiah T. Settle, M. L. Clay, J. W. Sanford, and T. H. Hayes established the Solvent Savings Bank, Memphis's first black bank, and Church served as founding president.
 He ensured that blacks could gain access to loans for businesses and homes, to advance their lives.